crashappsec/libcon4m/doc/reference.md

 - Arg parsing
 - Change $result back to result (or alias?)
 - Libraries (but only the ones Chalk needs)
-- Final mile: specs
 - Final mile: params
 - Doc API.
-- Callbacks
+- Garbage collection: scan registers

 # Items for afterward
 - Objects